npm-phoenix/calculator/README.md

-# calculator
+# Simple Calculator

-Creating a simple calculator using HTML, CSS, and JavaScript is a great way to practice your web development skills.
+A simple calculator built using HTML, CSS, and JavaScript.
+This project is a great way to practice web development skills.

-Features of the Calculator
+## Features of the Calculator:

-  -Basic Operations:
+*   **Basic Operations:**

-    Supports addition, subtraction, multiplication, and division.
+    *   Supports addition, subtraction, multiplication, and division.

-  -Clear Functionality:
+*   **Clear Functionality:**

-    The "C" button clears the current input.
+    *   The "C" button clears the current input.

-  -Error Handling:
+*   **Error Handling:**

-    Displays "Error" if an invalid operation is attempted.
+    *   Displays "Error" if an invalid operation is attempted.